mhedgpeth/cafe/docs/demo.md

 * Chef logging to its own file, rolled
 * NLog controlling the level, pattern, etc.
-* Rest of server that is consumable by a windows-friendly log viewer, like Log4View
+* Rest of server that is consumable by a log4X log viewer, like Log4View
+* Complete history of what happened:
+  - Run `cafe chef run`
+  - Now let's restart the server with `cafe service restart`
+  - Run `cafe chef status` to see that the history of chef runs is still there with valuable statistics of what's happening

 ## Scheduling